 Church attendance had grown under the leadership of Pastor Mike Jaskilka (’82 - ’92) and even with two Sunday services we were bursting at the seams.
 Craftsmen for Christ joined us again in 1987 as we literally tore off the front (Gaarde Street end) of the church and extended 28 feet to house offices and increase seating capacity.
 Pastor Steve McCracken (’93 to present) brought along an associate pastor, Mike Balsbaugh, to help with this growing church and by the late ‘90’s we had a paid staff of six to handle the flurry of ministry details.

-In 1995 the 110th Street house was razed to make way for a new “Ministry Center,” and in February ‘96 a single-level doctors’ office was moved from Tualatin and placed on an excavated site that has now become a multi-purpose “Greatroom” and state-of-the-art kitchen.
-The former doctors’ office now houses classrooms and a media center.
+In 1995 the 110th Street house was raised to make way for a new “Ministry Center,” and in February ‘96 a single-level doctors’ office was moved from Tualatin and placed on an excavated site that has now become a multi-purpose “Great Room” and state-of-the-art kitchen.
+The former doctors’ office now houses different environments and spaces for Children’s Ministry.
 In February 1998 we dedicated our new building and at the same time we belatedly celebrated our fortieth anniversary.
-Just this past year we remodeled nursery facilities and updated the Youth Center.
-As we face our 45th year we are once again seeking God’s wisdom and provision to meet ever-growing ministry opportunities in the southwest region.

 by Jan & Dan Geist